For 70 years, Kiesel and Carvin Guitars have been building high-quality guitars, basses, pickups, part necks and

 Carvin Guitars gained exposure on MTV and other outlets by being associated with such artists as Jefferson Starship,

-The Bangles, Missing Persons Frank Zapa and Steve Vai.
+The Bangles, Missing Persons, Frank Zappa and Steve Vai.

 Craig Chaquico, ca. 1989

-time has gone on and the Custom Shop has developed many new options, finishes and woods were added, as were
+time has gone on and the Custom Shop has developed many new guitars & basses, and options, finishes and woods were added, as were

-signature instruments bearing the names of artists such as Craig Chaquico, Allan Holdsworth, Frank Gambale,
+signature instruments bearing the names of artists such as Jason Becker, Craig Chaquico, Allan Holdsworth, Frank Gambale,

-Neil Zaza, Lee McKinney, Brian Bromberg, Darryl Williams and Roy Vogt.
+Neil Zaza, Lee McKinney, Brian Bromberg and Roy Vogt.

-and Carvin Guitars operate in a modern facility in San Diego, and employs over 50 people.
+operate in a modern facility, and employs over 50 people.
 Mark and Jeff Kiesel run the

 day to day business as well as design all the models and come up some pretty amazing new features and finishes.
 There